michaelsilverstein/Loans/README.md

 1. **https://unbury.us**: This is a great online tool that provided a lot of the inspiration for this project.
 It shows you the payment trajectory of multiple loans for a single monthly payment amount, as you can do with `multiloan`.

 # Contributing
+Contributions can be made to the GitHub project here: https://github.com/michaelsilverstein/Loans

-Contributions are most helpful by accompanying updates with new unit tests to the [test](test/) directory
+Updates should be accompanied by new unit tests to the [test](test/) directory

 Unit tests can be run with: